 To organize and create an employee structure for meaningful data analyzing, attributes and segments must be used.

-Attributes and their segments provide insights into engagement by allowing you to view scores and comments by segment (if they meet the visibility requirements).
-Peakon also highlights segments when they are doing particularly well or requiring attention (see How highlighted segments are calculated).
+Attributes and their segments provide insights by allowing you to view scores and comments by segment (if they meet the visibility requirements).
+Peakon also highlights segments when they are doing particularly well or requiring attention (see Focus segments).

 This article will contain:

 Attributes allow for survey responses to be segmented.
 You can think of attributes as the different 'categories', and segments are the 'options' within those categories.
 For example, a Business Unit attribute could contain the segments Finance, IT, Marketing and so on.

 Attributes are managed by account administrators and can be accessed by navigating to Administration > Attributes.
 Clicking on a specific attribute reveals its segments.
 A progress bar displays how many more segments you can add before reaching account limit.

 The attribute configuration allows you to build a base structure that is relevant to your organisation.
-By default, all new customers will contain the standard Peakon attributes, and it is possible to create your own attributes and segments as well.
+By default, all new customer accounts contain the standard Peakon attributes, and it's possible to create your own attributes and segments as well.
 See Configuration of attributes and segments.

 In order for Peakon to know which segments to place an employees' survey results into, the attributes are also listed on the employee records stored on Peakon.
 For example, an employee in finance would need to have “Finance” listed on their employee record under the “Business Unit” field.
 Employees can be added into segments either manually or in bulk via the file import method.
 See Adding new employees with a data import (CSV or XLSX) for more on data imports.